umahmood/idgen/README.md

 # IDGen

-IDGen is a Go library which generate unique IDs.
+IDGen is a Go library which generates unique IDs.

 # Installation